What you Need for Safe & Reliable Modular Computer Server Room or Data Center

 The first thing to consider is the size of your computer server room.
 While a small business server room may only need to be a few dozen square feet, a server room network that is used by multiple businesses may need to be several hundred square feet.
 The best thing to do is to calculate your needs and go from there.
 (Or calculate 50 to 100 kW per square foot).

-Regardless of the size, location is also important.
+Regardless of the size of your modular office, location is also important.
 Ideally, server rooms should not share exterior walls.
 They should never be placed in basements or on top floors, either.
-This is due to the fact that there could be moisture, leaks, and other elements deposited from the connecting wall that could destroy the server room.
+This is due to the fact that there could be moisture, leaks, and other elements deposited from the connecting wall that could destroy the modular computer server room..

 The server rooms should be free of windows and have enough space for proper organization and proper growth.
+The ideal room can be custom made with our modular offices.
 Consider the ceiling, too.
 The ideal height is at least nine feet and should be a drop-style ceiling.

 A few key pointers: